audioxide/data/data/posts/20180416-articles-the-80s-according-to-stewart-lee.md

 title: The &#8217;80s according to Stewart Lee
 author: fred
 blurb: The most miserable man in comedy has five favourite albums from everyone's least favourite decade.
 We explore Stewart Lee's highlights of the '80s.
 summary: The most miserable man in comedy has five favourite albums from everyone’s least favourite decade.
 Who could turn down a trip through ’80s music in a Stewart Lee devotee vehicle?
-Don’t answer that.
+Don’t answer that

 ---